homelab-alpha/docs/content/docs/shell-script/script-information/new_docker_compose_file.info.md

 for file in "$dir_path/.env" "$dir_path/stack.env"; do
   cat <<EOL >"$file"
 # Database Configuration: ROOT USER
-# Change the MySQL root password to a strong, unique password of your choice.
+# Change the MariaDB root password to a strong, unique password of your choice.
 # Ensure the password is complex and not easily guessable.
 ROOT_PASSWORD_DB=StrongUniqueRootPassword1234